dhermes/tailsk8s/01-prerequisites.md

 # Prerequisites

-We'll be coordinating everything from a "jump host".
-The "jump host" is the primary computer used to administer all of the machines in the Kubernetes cluster.
+We'll be coordinating everything from a **jump host**.
+The jump host is the primary computer used to administer all of the machines in the Kubernetes cluster.
 We'll lock down all of our Kubernetes nodes so that they are **only** reachable via the Tailnet, so the jump host also needs to be in the Tailnet.